pdefusco/CAI_Inf_Service_Articles/llama-hf/README.md

 * An AI Inference Service deployment.
 * A Python 3.11 Cloudera AI Runtime with PBJ Workbench IDE, and another runtime with Python 3.11 and JupyterLab.

 The Private Cloud environment used for this example is not airgapped.
-If you are in an airgapped environment, you can still follow the steps shown in the the model deployment JupyterLab notebook as long as you have already completed the steps to download the model with the python script.
+If you have an airgapped environment, you can still follow the steps shown in the the model deployment JupyterLab notebook as long as you have already completed the extra steps to download the model with the python script shown in the documentation: https://docs.cloudera.com/machine-learning/1.5.5/importing-model-airgapped/topics/ml-models-in-air-gapped-environment.html

-For the extra steps to download the model in an airgapped environment, please use the documentation at this link: https://docs.cloudera.com/machine-learning/1.5.5/importing-model-airgapped/topics/ml-models-in-air-gapped-environment.html

 ## Useful Documentation Links